How Can My Congregation Become A Host Congregation?

 - Volunteers are the heart of the program and range from people cooking meals or moving beds to those sleeping overnight or playing games with children.
 A host congregation will host 4-5 weeks out of the year.

 - Good communication.
 Talk about the program and make sure everyone understands the components.
 Answer questions and garner support before the vote is taken.

 - Knowledge.
 People want to help homeless children and their families, but there are many misconceptions and fears that people will have, spoken or unspoken.

 - Who?
 This is a program for families with children.
 Our primary concern is that we provide children and their families with stability and start them toward self-sufficiency.

 - Space?
 Classrooms, meeting rooms or a large space divided off into discreet areas.
-As a congregation hosts only 4-5 times/year, rearranging church activities happens infrequently.
+As a congregation hosts only 4-5 times each year, rearranging church activities happens infrequently.

 - Insurance?
 This is outreach involving families, and no different than other programs run at your congregation.
-This is a hospitality program, not a shelter.
+Family Promise is a hospitality program, not a shelter.

 - Money?
 You are responsible for all meals, linens (not beds), and a few personal items.
 Volunteers usually provide these items but if not, budget approximately $200 per host week.